roojs/app.Builder.js.depricated/README.txt

 Where it is..

 * basic builder app runs - you can build a tree of elements making up a interface for roo and gtk.
+* listeners are  created correctly.

 -----------------------------------------------------
 TODO
-* listeners need to created correctly.

 * create output to JS ...
 * templates for elements... - eg. defaults for classic elements.